b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ## Conclusion

-- Should you still do server-side-rendering?
+- 🤔 Should you still do server-side-rendering?
-- yes<!-- .element: class="fragment" -->
+- Yes<!-- .element: class="fragment" -->
 ---
 - for performance, it is worth it
 - just know the traps and gotchas to avoid failures